BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 1\.
 An analysis type must be selected for the Taxonomic Classification job.
 Click on the Analysis Type drop down arrow to choose between Species Identification or Microbiome Analysis.
 For a detailed description of both outlines please review the [quick reference guide](https://www.bv-brc.org/docs/quick_references/services/taxonomic_classification_service.html).
 ![Figure 26](./images/select_analysis_type.png "Figure 26")

 2\.
 A reference database must be selected for the Taxonomic Classification job.
-Click on the Database dropdown arrow to choose between **INSERT:names of databases.
+Click on the Database dropdown arrow to choose between Kraken2 Standard Database and the BV-BRC Database.
 For a detailed description of both the databases please review the [quick reference guide](https://www.bv-brc.org/docs/quick_references/services/taxonomic_classification_service.html).
 ![Figure 27](./images/select_database.png "Figure 27")

 3\.
 Choose the host genome that will be removed from the reads.
 Click on the Host Genome dropdown arrow to and click on the host genome for your samples.
 For metagenomic samples, homo sapiens is the most common host genome.